beckyydo/Project-1/README.md

 ## Project Proposal Outline

-Before you start writing any code, your group should outline the scope and purpose of your project.
+**Before you start writing any code, your group should outline the scope and purpose of your project.
 This helps provide direction and prevent scope creep.
--Write this as a brief summary of your interests and intent, including: The kind of data you'd like to work with/field you're interested in (e.g., geodata, weather data, etc.)
+Write this as a brief summary of your interests and intent, including: The kind of data you'd like to work with/field you're interested in (e.g., geodata, weather data, etc.)**

 The data our group is interested in are retail datasets primarily focusing on online conversion and customer behaviour.

 <br />
--The kinds of questions you'll be asking of that data
+**The kinds of questions you'll be asking of that data**

 (1) Does temperature have an effect on purchases?